Get a FREE ebook with your print copy when you select the "bundle" option. T&Cs apply.

 Traditional sources of competitive advantage such as brand recognition, distribution and even product quality are increasingly commoditized.
 AI is capable of delivering personalized experiences at scale, anticipating needs before they are voiced and orchestrating journeys across multiple touchpoints.
 In this environment, trust has become the primary differentiator.

 Consumers are no longer evaluating only the tangible product or service.
 They are also asking whether the recommendations, rankings and prices generated by your systems are genuinely in their best interests.
 When an automated tool suggests a premium option, the consumer is just as likely to question the organization’s motives as they are to consider the value of the recommendation.
 This scepticism is not misplaced.
-Research shows that when people perceive AI outputs as biased or unfair, their willingness to rely on those systems falls sharply and brand engagement can decline by up to 35% over six months.
+When people perceive AI outputs as biased or unfair, their willingness to rely on those systems declines and brand engagement may suffer.

 Trust also generates network effects.
 Consumers who feel fairly treated are more willing to share data.
 That data improves the performance of the models, which in turn enhances the experience and strengthens loyalty.
 But failures cascade just as quickly.
-A single high-profile incident of discriminatory targeting or opaque pricing can undo years of careful brand building and invite regulatory attention, as documented by Harvard Business Review's analysis of algorithmic failures in retail and financial services (2023).
+A single high-profile incident of discriminatory targeting or opaque pricing can undo years of careful brand building and invite regulatory attention, as discussed in Harvard Business Review’s coverage of algorithmic governance and failures in retail and financial services.

 What's changing in consumer decision-making